thiyangt/DataAnalysiswithR/content/blog/Topic2/index.md

 If you have successfully installed packages, you should see a list of “TRUE” repeated once for each package listed inside the c( ), as below:

 ![](/images/Rpackages/4_check.png)

+> ### Help
+> Step-by-step illustration video clip of the above steps is also available at https://www.youtube.com/watch?v=7nzsW-lhb14